- THIS PAGE CONTAINS -

 musical notes and staff around the entire label, with exception of the bar wherein

 "Memphis, Tennessee" appears.
-The letters SUN pressed in light brown on the rooster at the
+The letters SUN with sun rays pressed in light brown on the rooster (on 78rpm) at

 top of the label.
-On 78rpm, Cock on the label above the hole.
 The original Sun label issued

 singles in a SUN 174 series to SUN 407.

 - 78/45rpm standard singles are mono.
 Red label.
 Grey above with the horizon

 between the two running through the spindle hole, and the grey upper half contained the company

 name and is decorated with four records.
 Matrix number left from the spindle hole.
 Catalog number

 of the disc at bottom.
 The original Flip label issued singles in a Flip 501 series up to Flip 504.

 - 78/45rpm standard singles are mono.
 Blue label with geographic distortions,